 (D) any outstanding fees in accordance with §289.204 of this title are paid and any outstanding notices of violations of this chapter or of license conditions are resolved.

-(17) Each licensee shall submit to the agency all records required by §289.202(nn)(3) of this title before the license is terminated.
+(17) Each licensee shall submit to the department all records required by §289.202(nn)(3) of this title before the license is terminated.

 (z) Renewal of licenses.